 - 2 cups grated carrots

-In a medium-sized mixing bowl, whisk the peanut butter with the lime juice, Mirin, soy sauce, sugar and chili paste.
+In a medium-sized mixing bowl, whisk the peanut butter with the lime juice, Mirin, soy sauce, sugar, chili paste and 2 tablespoons of the grapeseed oil.
 Set aside.

-Generously coat a large sauté pan or wok with grapeseed oil.
-Place the pan over low-medium heat and add the onion.
-Add the garlic after about 5 minutes, and continue to cook until the onion is soft, about 10 minutes.
+Coat a large sauté pan or wok with the remaining tablespoon of grapeseed oil.
+Place the pan over low-medium heat and add the onion and garlic.
+Sauté until the onion is soft, about 7 minutes and slightly golden.

 Add the cilantro, mint, scallions, and pour the sauce over the entire mixture.
-Season to taste with salt and pepper (if necessary) and gently toss to evenly combine all of the ingredients and garnish with the peanuts.
+Season to taste with salt and pepper (if necessary) and gently toss to evenly combine all of the ingredients.
+Garnish with the peanuts.